How to Code a THYROIDECTOMY

 Sandeep V.S

-Sandeep is a Certified Medical Coder with over seven years of experience in medical coding industry.
-He has worked in several projects from Middle East to the United States.
-He worked in multi-specialty departments as a specialist outpatient E/M coder and inpatient coder.
-He completed post graduation in Pharmacy in 2015.
-Sandeep is a Co-lead instructor with Absolute Medical Coding Institute and an inpatient medical coder with New National Medical Center Hospital, (Dubai).
+Sandeep has worked on various projects ranging from the Middle East to the United States.
+He has experience in multi-specialty departments, serving as both a specialist outpatient E/M coder and an inpatient coder.
+Sandeep completed his postgraduate degree in Pharmacy in 2015.
+Currently, he is a co-lead instructor at the Absolute Medical Coding Institute and an inpatient medical coder.